canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/create-a-golden-image-pipeline.rst

    :description: Step-by-step guide to create Ubuntu golden image pipelines with GitHub Actions and Azure Image Builder.
 Includes detailed instructions and best practices.

+.. _create-a-golden-image-pipeline:

 Create an Ubuntu golden image pipeline
 ======================================

 You can use GitHub Actions to create a pipeline for building Ubuntu "golden" images with the Azure Image Builder (AIB).
 Creating an automated pipeline is a great way to ensure that your golden image is kept up to date with the latest security and bug fixes.

 The focus here is on automating the use of AIB.
-If you want more information about how to use AIB see the :doc:`Create a Pro golden image <create-pro-fips-golden-image>` guide which explains the individual steps.
+If you want more information about how to use AIB see the :ref:`Create a Pro golden image <create-pro-fips-golden-image>` guide which explains the individual steps.

 Prerequisites